 Age 5: How to delay gratification

 As they start school, it’s an excellent time to show kids how to delay gratification and wait for treats.
 Talk about this when you’re out and about, so they understand what it means.
-Also, as they learn to recognise numbers as part of the school curriculum, bring this into the real world and let them handle different coins.
+Also, as they learn to recognize numbers as part of the school curriculum, bring this into the real world and let them handle different coins.
 Let them hold on to the cash and show them that different items cost different amounts of money, such as buying toys vs post-school ice cream.
 Be ready to answer questions this age group will throw at you, such as where does money come from?
 How can I become rich?
 And use this to start an open, ongoing conversation about money.

-Age 6: What to do with pocket money
+Age 6: What to do with allowance

 Age 7: How to understand the value of money